 Who is at Risk

 In addition, symptoms specific to children and teenagers may appear.
 Examples of these symptoms include stunted physical growth and the delay of puberty onset, according to child development experts at the Kids Health website.
 Teens and adults may also become hypersensitive to cold and experience dry skin and hair loss.
-An adolescent should seek medical attention if he has symptoms of hypothyroidism.
+An adolescent should seek medical attention if he has symptoms of hypothyroidism 2.
 While all symptoms do not have to be present, feeling fatigued for more than a few weeks, in addition to having other symptoms, should prompt a physician visit, according to the Mayo Clinic website..